HunterJ711/Ai-Arduino-Project/README.md

 - The serial port name in the Python script must match the actual port.
 - The DHT data pin must match the pin defined in the Arduino sketch.
 - PyAudio can be difficult to install on some systems and may require extra system packages.
-- The system assumes the indicator LED is on when the user is present; forgetting to turn it off means it won’t fully return to idle behavior.

 ## Diagram
 - DHT sensor connections (VCC, GND, data pin)